Hepatitis C Antibody with Reflex to HCV RNA by PCR, Serum

 Publications: Advances in the Laboratory Diagnosis of Hepatitis C (2002)

-Detection and diagnosis of chronic hepatitis C virus infection
+Detection and diagnosis of chronic hepatitis C virus infection in symptomatic patients

-A negative screening test result does not exclude the possibility of exposure to or infection with HCV.
+A nonreactive screening test result does not exclude the possibility of exposure to or infection with HCV.
 Negative screening test results in individuals with prior exposure to HCV may be due to low antibody levels that are below the limit of detection of this assay or lack of reactivity to the HCV antigens used in this assay.
 Patients with acute or recent HCV infections (<3 months from time of exposure) may have false-negative HCV antibody results due to the time needed for seroconversion (average of 8 to 9 weeks).
 Testing for HCV RNA (HCVQU / Hepatitis C Virus [HCV] RNA Detection and Quantification by Real-Time Reverse Transcription-PCR [RT-PCR], Serum) is recommended for detection of HCV infection in such patients.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances